Placemaker/Practice/README.md

 This is my tutorial repository.

-You see,I get it!
+You see,I did it!

-But there are a lot of things beyond my NOW.
+But there are many things to learn, for now！